jeffwilcox/jeffwilcox.blog/_posts/2013-08-12-command-line-improvements.md

 - You can find the installation page at [http://www.windowsazure.com/downloads/](http://www.windowsazure.com/en-us/downloads/#cmd-line-tools).
 - We offer installers for Windows and Mac, and on Linux either a Node.js source tarball or the `npm` installation option.
-- Node.js developers can install the CLI by running `npm azure-cli -g` (depending on your setup, you may need to run w/`sudo`)
+- Node.js developers can install the CLI by running `npm install azure-cli` (depending on your setup, you may need to run w/`sudo`)

 # New features for Summer '13